CT Business Facts

 Before starting a business in Connecticut, you will need to follow these important steps.

-Choosing a business name is easier said than done – many legal and business problems can arise from choosing the wrong name (you can always change it later but the less times you have to do that, the better).
+Choosing a business name is easier said than done – many legal and business problems can arise from choosing the wrong name (you can change it later, but it’s a better practice to go with your original name).
 In Step 3 we’ll show you how to search for the name in Connecticut, but we highly recommend you do the following before searching Connecticut state databases:

 NOTE: Every state has naming guidelines.
 Connecticut LLC entity names need to contain the words “Limited Liability Company” or the abbreviations “LLC” or “L.L.C.”
 The word “Limited” can be abbreviated to “Ltd.” and “Company” as “Co.”
 Certain words are restricted or prohibited.